KDE/kmime/README.md

 on the charset.
 One can **not** rely on the `1 letter == 1 byte` assumption.

 Now, what should be done when the text string "Grüezi Welt!" should be sent in the body of a message?
-The first step is to chose a charset that can represent all letters.
+The first step is to choose a charset that can represent all of its letters.
 This already excludes US-ASCII.
 Once a charset is chosen, the text string is encoded into a byte array.
 "Grüezi Welt!" encoded with the ISO-8859-1 charset produces the following byte array: